riteshn96/multi-cloud-kubernetes-pipeline/README.md

 *   **Root Cause:** AWS EKS imposes a hard limit on the number of pods per EC2 instance type, based on the number of available network interfaces (ENIs).
 The `t2.micro` instance type only supports a maximum of 4 pods.
 After accounting for the system pods required by EKS, there were no available slots for my application pods.
 *   **Solution:** I modified the `terraform/main.tf` file to change the worker node `instance_types` from `["t2.micro"]` to `["t2.small"]`.
 A `t2.small` instance supports up to 11 pods, providing sufficient capacity.
 After running `terraform apply` to replace the node, the pods scheduled successfully and entered the `Running` state.
 *   **Lesson Learned:** When designing a Kubernetes cluster, it's critical to consider the pod density limits for your chosen instance types, not just CPU and memory resources.
+### Debugging `ERR_CONNECTION_TIMED_OUT` for an EKS LoadBalancer Service

+*   **Problem:** After deploying the application and service, the pods were `Running` and the service had an `EXTERNAL-IP`, but accessing the URL resulted in a connection timeout error.

+*   **Systematic Debugging Process:**
+    1.  **Initial Check:** I confirmed the Security Group rule allowing traffic from the Load Balancer's SG to the Node's SG already existed, which meant the issue was more complex than a simple firewall block.
+    2.  **Isolate the Problem:** To determine if the issue was internal to the cluster or with the external Load Balancer, I launched a temporary debug pod inside the cluster using `kubectl run -it --rm --image=nicolaka/netshoot debug-pod -- bash`.
+    3.  **Internal Connectivity Test:** From inside the debug pod, I used `curl http://<service-cluster-ip>` to connect to the application's internal ClusterIP.
+The request was successful and returned the application's "Hello World" message.
+    4.  **Refined Diagnosis:** This test proved that the pods, the application, the internal service, and the container network were all working correctly.
+The fault had to be with the communication from the AWS Load Balancer to the worker nodes.
+    5.  **Identify the NodePort:** I ran `kubectl get service` and inspected the `PORT(S)` column (`80:31234/TCP`) to find the specific **NodePort** (`31234`) that EKS assigned for the service on the worker node.
+    6.  **Solution:** I edited the worker node's Security Group inbound rules.
+Instead of a general `All traffic` rule, I created a highly specific `Custom TCP` rule to allow traffic **only on the exact NodePort (`31234`)** from the Load Balancer's Security Group as the source.

+*   **Root Cause:** The default health checks from the Application Load Balancer (ALB) created by the AWS Load Balancer Controller need to be able to reach the specific NodePort on the instances.
+While a general rule was present, creating a specific rule for the NodePort resolved the health check failures.

+*   **Lesson Learned:** When debugging Kubernetes networking, it's critical to isolate the problem scope.
+Testing connectivity from *inside* the cluster (`pod-to-service`) is the fastest way to determine if the problem is internal or external.
 ---

 ## 8. Cleanup